XDagger/openxdagpool/README.md

 # Dependencies
 - pool version at least 0.2.1
-- nginx, php7+, mariadb or mysql, npm 8.x
+- nginx, php7+, mariadb or mysql, nodejs 8.x

 # How the pool website works
 The pool website periodically fetches required data from the pool daemon-side script.
 These scripts are in a [separate repository](https://github.com/XDagger/openxdagpool-scripts).